 - The meaning of the word sozo, while typically in Paul (though not the Gospels) referring to spiritual salvation, sometimes in the Pastorals is spiritual preservation, that is, protection from the devil and his instruments, the false teachers, who disparage human sexuality, marriage, and childbearing (apart from 1 Timothy 2:15, see especially 4:1, 3, where reference is made as “teachings of demons” to those who “forbid marriage); for another importance instance where sozo means spiritual preservation rather than salvation, see 1 Timothy 4:16 where Timothy is hardly said to literally save his hearers; rather, he is urged to protect them and help preserve them from false teaching and the devil.

-For a fuller treatment of 1 Timothy 2:15 see the popular version “Saved through Childbearing?
-A Fresh Look at 1 Timothy 2:15 Points to Protection from Satan’s Deception,” CBMW News 2/4 (1997): 1–6; and the more academic version “Ascertaining Women’s God-Ordained Roles: An Interpretation of 1 Timothy 2:15,” Bulletin of Biblical Research 7 (1997): 107–44.
-For an alternative interpretation of 1 Timothy 2:15 as suggesting eschatological salvation see Tom Schreiner’s chapter on the exegesis of 1 Timothy 2:9–15 in the second edition of Women in the Church (Baker, 2005).
+For a fuller treatment of 1 Timothy 2:15 see “Saved through Childbearing?
+A Fresh Look at 1 Timothy 2:15 Points to Protection from Satan’s Deception,” CBMW News 2/4 (1997): 1–6; and the more detailed treatment “Ascertaining Women’s God-Ordained Roles: An Interpretation of 1 Timothy 2:15,” Bulletin of Biblical Research 7 (1997): 107–44.
+For an alternative interpretation of 1 Timothy 2:15 as suggesting eschatological salvation see Tom Schreiner’s chapter on the exegesis of 1 Timothy 2:9–15 in Women in the Church.